 Living a healthful lifestyle is thought to help control symptoms of Parkinson’s disease.
 Lifestyle changes seem to be particularly helpful in the early stages of Parkinson’s disease and may help you delay the start of medications.

-Try to sleep approximately eight hours per night.
-Consider taking a nap or two during the day to stay refreshed.
+Try to sleep approximately 8 hours per night.
+Consider taking 1-2 naps during the day to stay refreshed.
 Consult your doctor if symptoms, such as restless leg syndrome, rapid eye movement (REM)-behavior disorder, tremor, or difficulty turning in bed at night, are interfering with your ability to sleep.

 An exercise program can offer many benefits, such as:

 Your doctor can recommend a physical therapist for you to work with.
-You may also want to try tai chi, a type of martial art that is used to promote health.
-This form of exercise has shown benefits in improving balance in patients with Parkinson's disease.
+You may also want to try Tai Chi, a type of martial art that is used to promote health.
+This form of exercise has shown benefits in improving balance in those with Parkinson's disease.

-If you are fearful of falling, your doctor can give you information about fall prevention.
+Your doctor can give you information about fall prevention if balance and coordination are a problem.
 If needed, you can also use a cane or walker for further support.

-Speech therapy can be useful in some patients in whom verbal communication is impaired because of an impaired ability to speak loud enough.
+Speech therapy can be useful in some people who have verbal communication impairment.
+Impairment may include an inability to speak loud enough.

 Stress is known to worsen the symptoms of Parkinson’s disease.
 Learning stress management can help control your symptoms.

-Facing a chronic, progressive disease is very stress provoking.
-Many people with chronic diseases experience depression, which is extremely common in people with Parkinson’s disease.
+Facing a chronic, progressive disease is very stressful for everyone involved.
+Depression is extremely common in people with Parkinson’s disease.
 Talk to your doctor about support groups in your area.
 It can be extremely valuable to share your challenges and triumphs with others who are also coping with the condition.
+If you experience depressive symptoms that last 2 weeks or longer, contact your doctor.
+Depression is treatable.

 Many individuals require access to safety equipment that can assist in improving quality of life.
 Occupational and physical therapists can assist in determining when equipment such as tub rails, raised toilet seats or other home modifications may be useful.